 Library faculty and staff are available to assist you in located electronic resources, submitting interlibrary loan requests (digital delivery only), and preparing for your online courses through Moodle.
 Please see below for the current status of library services and contact information for questions or requests for assistance.

-The Ames Library is currently closed to the public and all in-service library services (including pick-up, or drop-off of materials) is suspended.
+The Ames Library is currently closed to the public and all in-service library services (including pick-up of materials) is suspended.
 Faculty members preparing their courses for online delivery may schedule appointments to make use of resources available in the Thorpe Center, including the One-Button Studio, Light Board Studio, and Podcast Studio.
 Access to these spaces is by appointment only.
 Please see the ITS home page for current schedule and availability.

 Research and Technology Assistance

 Librarians and Information Technology Services staff are available to provide virtual assistance to you by e-mail, via Google Meet, or through engagement with your Moodle course sites.

 Research assistance, assistance locating electronic resources for use in your online classes, and other questions about library resources, information literacy instruction, etc., is available Monday - Friday (9 am - 5 pm) through Google Meet.
 You may also submit questions by e-mail to your liaison librarian.

 Requests for technology assistance, both general (e.g., password re-set) and specific to online learning (Moodle Courses) can be submitted through the ITS Help Desk.

 ITS staff are creating video tutorial on various topics related to online teaching, beginning with online office hours and academic advising, and these are available here.